Philips is a well-established name in the home appliances niche, but how good are their espresso machines, specifically Philips 3200 LatteGo?

 Philips 3200 LatteGo has a front panel that lets you choose between five coffee drinks: espresso, cappuccino, latte macchiato, Americano, and black coffee.
-Plus, when you remove the LatteGo system, you can draw hot water.
+Technically, Philips says six drinks because you can draw hot water from the LatteGo system.

-You can also choose to brew a double size of espresso, Americano, or regular coffee from the front panel as well.
-You choose the larger size and the Philips 3200 brews two drinks, one after the other.
+The panel is as intuitive as it looks, and you can also brew a double size of espresso, Americano, or regular coffee from the front panel as well.
+The Philips 3200 brews two drinks, one after the other.

 Philips 3200 LatteGo coffee maker comes with an AquaClean filter.
 According to the company, you won’t need to descale the machine for about 5,000 cups.
 This means you’ll be able to brew several coffee beverages daily and only have to descale the machine every five years or so.

 The catch is you have to replace the AquaClean filter every 50 tanks, or about every three months.
 You’ll know it’s time to replace the filter when the filter light changes from blue to flashing orange.